-For the central tracker design decision which won't be taken before end 2008 it is too early to define a procedure right now.
+For the central tracker design decision which won't be taken before end 2009 (too early in view of the current FAIR schedule?) it is too early to define a procedure right now.
 Rather it should be waited for results coming from the simulation effort and prototyping.
 However, one solution could be an external review process which might be executed as follows: